brendanmcc02/masters-thesis/literature-review/literature-review.md

     * **sometimes people might want different things with a career vs a course**
         * for example, people might see a course as an opportunity to explore their interests
             * more likely for someone with a higher social class/affluent background, who can afford to waste time/money
+                * aka they have less financial risk tolerance
+                * people from these socioeconomic backgrounds (and parents with educational backgrounds) generally tend towards careers with lower early-career earnings, but higher long-term earnings (slower, but better ROI)
+            * e.g. study maths/physics at college, and then work in finance
         * and a career as something stable to make money
-            * more likely (I guess)for someone with a lower social class, who can't waste money or resources
+            * more likely for someone with a lower social class, who can't waste money or resources
-        * e.g. study maths/physics at college, and then work in finance
+                * people from these socioeconomic backgrounds generally tend towards courses with more **defined** careers, with higher early-career earnings (quicker ROI)
     * I would say that is not a popular case.
 If that is something the person wants, then a good RS should be able to accomodate that through natural language (e.g. Conversational RS) or other means
     * For an RS like this, you need to profile a person's interests (aptitudes), and also their **wants**
-        * However, we should not exclusively recommend courses that intersect with a person's aptitudes and their wants
+        * However, we should not only recommend courses that intersect with a person's aptitudes and their wants
             * Firstly, this would be an uninteresting RS producing non-novel results
             * But also, people often **construct their preferences** *(see preference construction)*
                 * so, a course would get recommended to them that might conflict with something they thought they wanted, but from this experience they may learn that isn't something they want
-            * So, recommending courses that don't align with their wants (but alings with their aptitudes) not only is beneficial because of **serendipity and novelty**, but it may also challenge and develop a person's preferences
+            * So, recommending courses that don't align with their wants (but aligns with their aptitudes) not only is beneficial because of **serendipity and novelty**, but it may also challenge and develop a person's preferences
 * How do you determine that a course or career is successful for someone?
     * I would argue this is **subjective** and it depends on what the person answered to the questions: ***"What do people want out of a course?"***
     * As I've already established, people want different things out of their course/career: